UK pledges £4.25m in sexual and reproductive aid for women in Gaza

 But he repeated his call for a “new political horizon for the Palestinian people” and a two-state solution, which Israeli prime minister Benjamin Netanyahu opposes.

+A senior official from Egypt, which along with Qatar is a mediator between Israel and the Hamas militant group, said negotiators were waiting for Israel’s official response to a draft deal, the Associated Press reported.

+The proposal would see the release of up to 40 women and older hostages held in Gaza in return for up to 300 Palestinian prisoners held by Israel, mostly women, minors and older people.

-Israel declared war after Hamas’ October attack, in which some 1,100 people were killed about 240 taken hostage.
+Israel declared war after Hamas’ October attack, in which some 1,200 peoplewere killed about 250 taken hostage.
 More than 100 hostages remain in captivity in Gaza.

-The SNP indicated it will take up speaker Sir Lindsay Hoyle’s offer of a meaningful debate on a fresh motion which it said would push for parliament to back concrete action to end the hostilities.
+The SNP indicated it will take up Speaker Sir Lindsay Hoyle’s offer of a meaningful debate on a fresh motion which it said would push for UK Parliament to back concrete action to end the hostilities.
+It is not yet clear what form the new debate will take place.